danielgallas/my-log/README.md

 - DONE: set up GET and POST methods to work properly
 - DONE: have a look at the rest of project 1 by john smilga
 - DONE: implement the getOne with id parameter
-- make the getOne find the right json object in the database
+- DONE: make the getOne find the right json object in the database
 - adapt frontend to receive data from database (axios library?)

 # Getting Started with Create React App